What’s New For 2022

 Hospitality, hotels, and food services did not fare well in 2020.
 Many did not survive.
 Those that did have been able to rebound some in 2021, yet now they are experiencing significant labor shortages and problems.
 One restaurant owner said that his dishwasher showed up one day and told them that he would be back in 2 – 3 weeks.
 He gave them a couple of hours’ notice.
 When he came back several weeks later, they hired him back.

 COVID concerns continue.
 During the holiday season of 2021, people still wore masks, practiced safe-distancing, and wanted to do events outdoors if they could.
 New COVID cases are escalating especially among the unvaccinated.
 Labor issues prevail everywhere.
 Is it an anomaly that the financial markets and real estate prices are at record highs, and the 2021 holiday season is merry and bright?

 The stock market tends to react negatively to rate increases – a rate shock.
 This has not happened yet and could be forthcoming.
 At Morris Financial Concepts, we do not recommend getting out of the market.
 We do recommend reviewing your long-term investment strategies and rebalancing the assets to correlate with this strategy.
-Our financial advisors and experienced investment advisors at Morris Financial Concepts, Inc. do our best to keep your desired balance and financial goals in perspective.
+Our financial advisors and experienced investment advisors at Morris Financial Concepts, Inc. do our best to keep your desired balance and wealth management goals in perspective.